bbrotsos/json_to_markdown/header.md

 the requirements and documentation on data.
 The average developer does not face this problem, so it is difficult showing the business benefit to application developers.

-2. There's a steep learning curve to get up to speed with minimal immediate benefit.
+2. There's a steep learning curve for average developer to get up to speed with minimal immediate benefit.

 Data Element: Unit of data that is considered in context to be indivisible.